nafsika24/ece_smarthome_system/README.md

   2. run `./test_scripts.sh`
  Data will be sent every five minutes for 30 minutes.
  ### Grafana
- * To open Grafana, after installing it, run on your terminal "sudo systemctl start grafana-server" and open http://localhost:3000/.
+ 1. To open Grafana, after installing it, run on your terminal "sudo systemctl start grafana-server" and open http://localhost:3000/.
+ 2. Navigate at Configuration -> Data Sources -> Add Data Source -> Choose PostgreSQL and connect the database you created.
- * Import the files from the folder Grafana Dashboards.
+ 3. Import the files from the folder Grafana Dashboards.
- * You can see now the timestamp graphs.
+ 4. Now you will be able to see the timestamp graphs.
- * You can control the devices provided from the buttons, but first you should run the provided API (folder smarthome_api).
+ 5. In order to use the buttons you should install the plugins Text and Button Panel and set at the file grafana.ini: disable_sanitize_html = true
+ 6. Run the provided API as described bellow.
  ### API
  * To run the API, inside the folder smarthome_api:
     1. `npm install`